gioeledallapozza/porsche-gt3rs-configurator/README.md

 ## 📦 Asset Pipeline & Optimization

-To achieve fast loading times (under 7s on mid-range mobile devices), this project relies on a strict asset optimization pipeline.
+To achieve fast loading times, this project relies on a strict asset optimization pipeline.

 ### 1. 3D Models (`gltfjsx`)
 The base model is processed via `gltfjsx` to generate declarative React components, allowing imperative control over materials, geometry, and shadow properties directly in the JSX.